cvvergara/vrprouting/doc/general/installation.rst

 Configuring
 -------------------------

-vrpRouting uses the `cmake` system to do the configuration.
+pgOrtools uses the `cmake` system to do the configuration.

 The build directory is different from the source directory